cheerful/freckle-apidocs/content/expenses.md

 <div class="note warning">
   <h2>Not implemented yet!</h2>
-  <p>This resource has not been implemented yet.
-Attempting to call any actions will result in a 404 error.</p>
+  <p>This is just a sneak peek into how this resource might work.
+Attempting to call any actions will return a 404 error.</p>
 </div>

 * TOC